jhrcook/deta-sapce-ma-trout/README.md

 ## To-Do

-- [ ] logging in data scraping micro
 - [ ] change data scraping cron job to times in UTC
+- [ ] fix pre-commit to work with this project structure

 ## Deployment